 The leader of a Stono Rebellion was a slave named Jemmy, or Cato.
-Cato was described to be of Angolan descent, though that is debated by historians.
+Historical accounts often describe Cato to be of Angolan descent, though historians debate the accuracy.

 Cato was Catholic, along with many of the other rebellious slaves.
 In addition, some among the slave rebels spoke Portuguese.

 The causes of the rebellion aren’t definitively known, though historians have several theories.
-The leading one is that the Spanish at the time were offering freedom and land in their territory in Florida to any escaped slaves of the British.
+The leading one is that the Spanish offered freedom and land in their Florida territory to any escaped British slaves.

 Cato and the rebellious enslaved people were located just 20 miles outside Charleston, South Carolina and thus relatively close to the Florida border.

-Another potential reason was that the local newspapers reported that a new law that had been passed in August was soon to be enacted at the end of September.
+Another potential reason was that the local newspapers reported of a new law passed in August was to go into effect at the end of September 1739.

-The new law, called the Security Act, stated that white slave owners now were required to carry firearms with them to church on Sundays.
+The new law, called the Security Act, stated that slave owners needed to carry firearms with them to church on Sundays.
 The colonial government was paranoid over any slave insurrections and wanted to ensure a quick response if necessary.
-The literate slave Cato may have seen these reports in the local newspaper.
+The literate slave Cato may have seen these reports in the local newspaper.1

 Combined with the gradual worsening conditions of enslavement, Cato may have seen the signs and sought to act before it would get exponentially harder to escape.